-T his GMAT Data Sufficiency question is from Number Properties.Concept: Positive and negative numbers.
+T his GMAT Data Sufficiency question is from Number Properties.Concept: Positive and negative numbers - number line basics.
 A very interesting question.

 This data sufficiency problem consists of a question and two statements, labeled (1) and (2), in which certain data are given.
 You have to decide whether the data given in the statements are sufficient for answering the question.
 Using the data given in the statements, plus your knowledge of mathematics and everyday facts (such as the number of days in a leap year or the meaning of the word counterclockwise), you must indicate whether -